landoephan/swapi-angular-demo/README.md

 At the bottom of every person you can click on button 'Details' to see more information regarding that person.

+## Prerequisites for the development

+Installation of Node.js on the local system.

+Recommended version: v16.x.x

+## Installation of node modules

+Run `npm install`

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.